OpenStickCommunity/Hardware/Open_Core0/README.md

 The Open_Core0 is my take on a small stickless controller.
 This was designed from scratch by myself and brings in elements that I believe stickless controller users will enjoy.
 This is designed to be a premium unit.

 A few immediate notes:
-1 - I have not finished the official firmware yet, until there you can find pre-release firmware [HERE](https://github.com/OpenStickCommunity/Hardware/tree/main/Open_Core0/PRERELEASE%20FIRMWARE/GP2040-CE_0.7.4_OPEN_CORE0.uf2)
-2 - Schematics have not been finished yet but will be added at a later time 3 - I have not tested the updated plexi cut yet, since the change from v1 was extremely minimal, I do not expect this to be an issue
-4 - There are currently no STEP files for the case as I built everything in TinkerCAD, someone in the community is working on a STEP file for this
-5 - The RGB turbo LED is currently not implemented in the firmware 6 - The side LEDs are currently not implemented in the firmware 7 - Vendor resources have not yet been updated for the Open_Core0 8 - The main image for this is the v1.0 of the Open_Core0 - v2.0 sees the right strap holder removed in favor of a USB passthrough port, images will be updated soon.
+1 - Schematics have not been finished yet but will be added at a later time 2 - The RGB turbo LED is currently not implemented in the firmware 3 - The side LEDs are currently not implemented in the firmware 4 - Vendor resources have not yet been updated for the Open_Core0

 The Open_Core0 is an embedded SMD design with through hole components.
 It is not recommended to assemble these yourself unless you have a setup to do SMD assembly.